MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/creating-a-service-metadata-submission-package-in-visual-studio.md

 ---
-title: Creating a service metadata submission package in Visual Studio
+title: Creating a Service Metadata Submission Package in Visual Studio
 description: Creating a service metadata submission package in Visual Studio
 keywords:
 - Creating a service metadata submission package in Visual Studio